1. Meet with your GP

 The hormone that trans females will be administered is called Oestrogen.
 Trans females will also require testosterone-blocking medication.The hormone that trans males will be administered is called Testosterone.

-The hormone doctor is only in Gisborne once a fortnight so the time between your psychologist sending the referral letter to the Doctor and you getting an appointment at the Community Clinic may take up to a month or two.
+The hormone doctor is only in Gisborne once a week so the time between your psychologist sending the referral letter to the Doctor and you getting an appointment at the Community Clinic may take up to a month or two.